 Cervical Screening

-Home > GP Consultation > Women’s Health Check & Screening > Cervical Screening
+Home > Book A GP Consultation > Women’s Health Check & Screening > Cervical Screening

-There are 9 new cases of cervical cancer diagnosed every day in the UK, and the highest risk group is women aged 25-29.
-The sooner cervical cancer can be detected, the higher the chances of successful treatment and recovery.
-Attending regular smear tests is important if you fall into this high-risk group, however, should be also be maintained for women up until the age of 64.
-Some women may choose to have more frequent cervical smear screening or outside of the NHS cervical smear programme age range.
+Every day in the UK, there are 9 new cases of cervical cancer diagnosed, with women aged 25-29 being the highest risk group.
+Early detection of cervical cancer significantly increases the chances of successful treatment and recovery.
+While regular cervical smear tests are essential for women in this high-risk group, they should be maintained for all women up to the age of 64.
+Some women may choose to have more frequent cervical screening or tests outside the NHS programme age range.

 happy woman that received a positive result after a smear test